railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 * Courier Outside Europe.

-To define a new delivery grid, use the menu *Stock Management > Configuration > Deliveries > Delivery List Price*.
+To define a new delivery grid, use the menu :menuselection:`Stock Management --> Configuration --> Deliveries --> Delivery List Price`.
 You must then give a name to your delivery grid and define the region for which the tariffs in the grid will be applicable.
 To do this, use the second tab *Destination*.
 There you can set:

 * A list of countries (for UK or Europe, for example),